dhruvmistry2000/dhruvmistry2000/ReadMe.md

 # 👋 Hello!
 I'm Dhruv Mistry

-I am a Computer Science student and systems enthusiast with a strong passion for building innovative solutions.
-Currently, I am focused on developing a Docker implementation from scratch, which has significantly enhanced my understanding of container technologies and Linux internals.
-I enjoy working with cloud-native technologies, system customization, and automation tools, and I am eager to learn more about distributed systems and cloud architecture patterns.
+I am a Computer Science student and systems enthusiast passionate about building innovative solutions across development and operations.
+Currently focused on developing a Docker implementation from scratch to better understand containerization's role in software delivery lifecycle.
+My interests span cloud-native technologies, infrastructure automation, and operational aspects of system design, with a growing focus on deployment strategies and reliability patterns in distributed environments.

 ## 🚀 About Me
 - 🐳 Currently building a Docker implementation from scratch as part of my [mydocker](https://github.com/dhruvmistry2000/mydocker) project, which complements my work on [mykubernetes](https://github.com/dhruvmistry2000/mykubernetes) by providing a foundational container runtime.